 So what did we get up to in Cape Town?

-After checking out the beaches from above, I made my way to the them on shaky, overworked legs, and was delighted to discover they were just as beautiful from ground level.
-At Camps Bay, I had some of the best octopus of my life, but, as much as I loved my time on the glistening white sand, it was Boulders Beach that stole the show for me.
+After checking out the beaches from above, I made my way to them on shaky, overworked legs, and was delighted to discover they were just as beautiful from ground level.
+At Camps Bay, I had some of the best octopus of my life, but it was Boulders Beach that stole the show for me.

 Because surely getting to swim with African penguins beats every other beach experience in the world?

 And aside from that, we ate, and ate, and ate.
 We crammed in some hangouts with some of my travel blogging favourites: a concert at Kirstenbosch Gardens with Simon and Erin of Never Ending Voyage, and meals, cocktails, and market wanderings with Toni of Reclaiming Your Future.
 We ate some more.
 We wandered around colourful Bo Kaap.
 We drank all the wine.
 We spoke about how if we were still nomadic, we’d totally be settling down for a three month stay in the city.
 Maybe one day in the future, we will.

 Cape Town: I love you and I can’t wait to return.

 It was roughly an hour after I remarked to Dave that our time in South Africa had been one of my few incident-free trips when I discovered I had accidentally cancelled my flight back to Portugal.